-Wine in history: Freudian sips
+Wine in history: The world’s oldest wine

 Stuart Walton has been writing on wine and food, as well as aspects of cultural history, since 1991.
 His books include Out of It: A Cultural History of Intoxication (2001), and Humanity: An Emotional History (2004).